NRLMMD-GEOIPS/.github/.github/pull_request_template.md

     * Select "Approve" option
     * Add message if desired
     * Click green "Submit review" button
-    * Project status will automatically be updated in Project "GeoIPS2 - All Repos and All Functionality" when pull request is approved.
+    * Project status will automatically be updated in Project "GeoIPS - All Repos and All Functionality" when pull request is approved.

 [ Title format allows quickly looking through list of pull requests from either Issue or repo or Projects, [ and knowing exactly what each pertains to ]